alttch/eva3/doc/items.rst

 Benefits of **simple** layout:

 * Good to use in simple installations or in the installations where each component has no similar items.
-Each item should have own unique ID, despite items are located in the different groups.
+Each item should have its own unique ID, despite that items are located in different groups.

 * When doing controller maintenance tasks, you can address each item by its ID instead of full ID or oid.